ultrasonicsoft/ng-connection-service/projects/ng-connection-service/README.md

-# Internet Connection Monitoring Service (Angular v10-v15)
+# Internet Connection Monitoring Service (Angular v9-v15)

 > Detects whether browser has an active internet connection or not in Angular application.

 > Detects whether your API Server is running or not in Angular application.

->> Note that, currently this library updated to support from Angular v10 till v15 and verified with demos.
-Meanwhile, for Angular 9 and earlier versions, try installing package with version 1.0.4 `npm i ng-connection-service@1.0.4`.
+>> Note that, this library is being updated to support most of the Angular versions.
+Currently, it supports Angular v9 till v15, and verified with demos.
+Meanwhile, for Angular 8 and earlier versions, try installing package with version 1.0.4 `npm i ng-connection-service@1.0.4`.
 Stay tuned for updates.

 ## Install